hyperrhelen/ECS60/README.md

-ECS60
+Queens
 =====
-Programs written in ECS 60, written by Helen Chac
+Written by Helen Chac

 Rewrote the queens program to run more efficiently and find all the possible queen's answers.

-Data Strucures